ProjectEvergreen/wcc/docs/pages/docs.md

 <!-- prettier-ignore-end -->

-And so now when the attribute is set on this component, the component will re-render automatically, no need to write out `observedAttributes` or `attributeChangedCallback`!
+And so now when the attribute is set on this component, the component will re-render automatically using fine-grained updates; no need to write out `observedAttributes` or `attributeChangedCallback`!

 ```html
 <wcc-counter count="100"></wcc-counter>